 The logical next step is to process all the pain points and create resources and content your prospects will find valuable and useful.

 There’s no denying that creating lead magnets is one of the most efficient ways to provide a solution for a specific issue your prospects have.
-Essentially, it can be any piece of content, including checklists, templates, webinars, free tools, gated email courses, etc.
+Essentially, it can be any piece of content, including checklists, infographics, templates, webinars, free tools, gated email courses, etc.

 Let’s take a closer look at some of the most popular types of gated content.